xu-yuan1/openvino-docs/pages/documentation/converting-models-with-model-optimizer/faq-model-optimizer.rst

 85. What does the message "Operation ... not supported.
 Please register it as custom op" mean?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Model Optimizer tried to load the model that contains some unsupported operations.
 If you want to convert model that contains unsupported operations, you need to prepare extension for all such operations.
-For more information, refer to the :ref:`OpenVINO Extensibility Mechanism <doxid-openvino_docs__extensibility__u_g__intro>` guide.
+For more information, refer to the :ref:`OpenVINO Extensibility Mechanism <extensibility_api_introduction>` guide.

 .. _question-86: